Tourism in Turkey: Government policy and regulation

+Tourism policy and official promotion in Turkey are handled largely through the Ministry of Culture and Tourism and related public bodies.
+Travel agencies operate under Law No. 1618 on Travel Agencies and the Association of Travel Agencies, which regulates agency establishment, licensing, services, inspection and consumer-related obligations.
+A travel agency operating licence is issued by the Ministry of Culture and Tourism, while agencies become members of the Association of Turkish Travel Agencies (TÜRSAB).

+The Türkiye Tourism Promotion and Development Agency (TGA), established in 2019 as a related entity of the Ministry of Culture and Tourism, carries out national tourism promotion, destination development and communication activities in line with government tourism policy.
+Turkey has also introduced an Environmental and Cultural Sustainability Program for the tourism industry.
+Its criteria apply to accommodation facilities and tour operators, and are aligned with Global Sustainable Tourism Council standards.

 The AKP government has been promoting "halal tourism" for years, politically reaffirming this stance over the course of 2016.
-In March 2017, a Turkish court banned global travel fare aggregator website Booking.com from offering services to Turkish tourists for lack of a national licence, while the Hoteliers Association of Turkey campaigns for a lifting the ban of the enterprise on which its members relied for up to 90 percent of their turnover.
+In March 2017, a Turkish court banned global travel fare aggregator website Booking.com from offering services to Turkish tourists for lack of a national licence, while the Hoteliers Association of Turkey campaigns for the lifting of the ban on the enterprise on which its members relied for up to 90 percent of their turnover.
 In April 2017, the police department of the prime resort city of Antalya issued a directive banning the consumption of alcohol outside of buildings.

-Sex tourism

-Prostitution is legal and regulated in Turkey.
-The secularization of Turkish society allowed prostitution to achieve legal status during the early 20th century.
-Sex tourism has been part of Turkey's tourism industry and has been growing over the decades both for foreigners and locals.
-Many foreigners come to Turkey to work for local Turks in the prostitution business, while many Turks travel abroad as consumers of sex tourism, mostly to Eastern Europe for the purpose.
-Sexual exploitation of children have also been reported.
-Anyone who encourages someone to commit prostitution, facilitates it, or mediates or provides a place for prostitution is punished with imprisonment from two months to four years and a judicial fine of up to three thousand days.